-Gathering Pipelines
+Gathering Pipelines.

-Permian Basin.
 We operate approximately 4,900 miles of gathering pipelines in both the Midland Basin and the Delaware Basin that in aggregate represent approximately 3.7 million barrels per day of pipeline capacity.
 This gathering capacity includes pipeline capacity that delivers volumes to regional market hubs.
-Approximately 75% of the capacity of our gathering systems is in the Delaware Basin.
+Approximately 80% of the capacity of our gathering systems is in the Delaware Basin.
+Our gathering pipelines are supported by long-term acreage dedications.
 All of our gathering pipelines in the Permian Basin are owned by the Permian JV, a consolidated entity in which we own a 65% interest.